Philadelphia Schools that Offer CPR Certification Programs

 - Thomas Jefferson University is a little over a mile from Philadelphia's downtown.
-It offers healthcare students or healthcare providers a CPR class, a CPR refresher course and a CPR instructor class.
+It offers healthcare students or healthcare providers a CPR class and a CPR refresher course.

 - Another option is two miles from downtown at the University of Pennsylvania where a CPR training option is available specifically for parents.